Sexual Ethics in Islam and in the Western World: Summary

 The main subject of the book is family and women.
 The book explains the system of women's rights in Islam, the legal system of family and the requirements of the legal relationship between men and women, it also explains the moral and behavioral requirements of the relationship between men and women.

 The author considers sexual morality as a part of morality in the general sense, including those human habits, properties, and methods that depend on sexual instinct.
 Some of its examples are: modesty of women from men, zeal of honor of men, chastity and fidelity of women towards husbands, hijab related matters and Islamic prohibition matters in sexuality.

 The author also considers humiliating beliefs about women among ancient nations and tribes, with the theme that woman is not a perfect human being, it is a purgatory between man and animal, woman does not have a rational soul, woman will never enter heaven, and many like these.
-The author says these ideas and opinions, are useless and never enough to know the human truth of women, other than a feeling of pride in men and feelings of inferiority in women.
+The author says these ideas and opinions are useless and never enough to know the human truth of women, other than a feeling of pride in men and feelings of inferiority in women.
 The belief in the filth of sexuality and sexual intercourse absolutely disturbs the soul of man and woman equally, and creates a fierce conflict between natural instinct on the one hand and religious belief on the other hand.

-The author Morteza Motahhari mentioned that the emotional upheaval that results in dire consequences is always the result of a conflict between natural inclinations and opposing social instincts.
+Motahhari mentioned that the emotional upheaval that results in dire consequences is always the result of a conflict between natural inclinations and opposing social instincts.
 In view of the above points, the supreme logic of Islam in sexuality attracts a great deal of attention.
 In Islam, there is not the slightest reference to the filth of sexual interest and its effects.
 Islam has used its effects to regulate the interest.
 According to Islam, sexual relations limited in some aspects to secure the situation for the present society or the next generation, and in this regard, Islam has taken measures that do not lead to feelings of deprivation and failure and suppression of the sexual instinct.
 Unfortunately, Western scholars who criticize Christianity, Buddhism, etc. in this regard remain silent about Islam.